 As a member of the personal finance community, I’m amazed at how many people are a part of it.
-Unfortunately that often means that I can’t always keep up with everyone.
-It’s a shame because there are some wonderful bloggers with their stories and advice on handling finances responsibly and with fun.

 To counteract that and get the word out on other bloggers, I’ve started the Sunday Blogger series.
 It’s my hope that you’ll discover some new voices in the series.

 This week we're in for a treat.
 Lena from What Mommy Does is sharing her answers.

 Why did you start What Mommy Does?

 I've been a personal writer and blogger for over 4 years, but only recently decided to branch out with my own websites.